 - You can enhance the quality of your edges by implementing a few of these practices:

 - Daylight woods roads.
 Cut back trees 10 to 20 feet on each side of roads to allow growth-stimulating sunlight to reach the ground.

 - When clearcutting, create irregular, undulating harvest boundaries rather than straight lines.
 This creates extra (and a more natural) edge.
 Multiple small clearcuts will create greater levels of edge than one large one.

 - Streamside protection zones create edge.
 Add additional edge to these zones by including buffers around adjacent drains and washes.

 - When thinning pine stands, taper your density as you approach an edge.
 Example: Your timber management target thinning density is a basal area of 80ft²/acre.
 Starting at 100 feet to the interior of the stand, taper the density down to 40ft²/acre at the forest edge.
 This creates a soft, uneven edge, impacting your overall timber returns very little while improving the quality of habitat.

 - Fell or hinge-cut undesirable trees (sweetgum, maple, elm, cedar) that develop in your edges.
 This frees up space for desirable species and creates brush piles that provide cover for wildlife.

 - Crop field edges that meet woodland rarely produce a lot for the farmer—most of the growth is sparse and stunted.
 Rather than waste seed and herbicide on these areas, disc them and allow native vegetation to develop.
 Refresh the areas by discing or mowing every 2 to 3 years.

 Too many times I see landowners over-landscape their property, creating tidy edges but lousy habitat.
 Good habitat doesn’t look like a golf course.
-Stop fighting mother nature and work with her, letting natural vegetation develop.
+Stop fighting Mother Nature and work with her, letting native vegetation develop.
 In the long run, it’ll be much less expensive and time-consuming than planting food plots and maintaining orchards.